ceremcem/erik-sync/README.md

 This is the backup toolset I'm currently using on my laptop.

-### Design considerations
+## Features

-> Assuming 6M files consuming 800GB space on a 1TB disk.
+> Assuming 6M files consuming 800GB disk space on a 1TB disk.

 1. Taking whole system snapshot(s) requires less than 10 seconds and does not disturb the running system.